darksideoftheshmoo/cellID-linux/README.md

 `sudo apt-get install automake autoconf libtool`

-The `configure.ac` and `Makefile.am` files have been set to require `libtiff5-dev`, `libopenlibm-dev`, and `libglib2.0-dev` (this last dependency was removed from this branch).
+The `configure.ac` and `Makefile.am` files have been set to require `libtiff5-dev`, `libopenlibm-dev`, and `libz-dev`.

-* libglib2.0-dev: 2.48.2-0ubuntu1
 * libtiff5-dev: 4.0.6-1ubuntu0.4
 * libopenlibm-dev: 0.5.0+dfsg-2
+* libz-dev

 You may install these in Ubuntu systems by running:

-`sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev`
+`sudo apt-get install libglib2.0 libglib2.0-dev libtiff5 libtiff5-dev libopenlibm-dev libz-dev`

 ### Arch Linux

 These dependencies can also be satisfied in Arch Linux, sorry for not providing detailed instructions.

-Build tools: `sudo pacman -S automake autoconf libtool`
+Build tools: `sudo pacman -S automake autoconf libtool zlib`

 Library dependencies: `sudo pacman -S openlibm glib2 libtiff`